ButchDean/PlayingCardsCPPThreadsafe/README.md

 The specific value of the card is also given and can be set.

 Last but not least, minimal use of slow strings is used making this a faster solution.

+To build do:

+$ autoreconf --install
+$ ./configure
+$ make

+And to run do:

+$ src/playingcardsthreadsafe